Surely many aquarists have heard that chlorine will leave facet water after some time.

 Here’s how fast chlorine and chloramine would off-gas when being boiled away:

 The evaporation estimate of 1 ppm of Chlorine when boiling 10 gallons of water is just above 3.5 minutes.
-However, it will take around 60 minutes (1 hour) of boiling to let out all the Chloramine of the same amount of water.
+However, it will take around 60 minutes (1 hour) of boiling to let out 1 ppm of Chloramine in the same amount of water.

 Tap water chemical contents vary across states and countries.